-It proved to be a good move for BMW with the GS seeing over 30 years of success in its varying formats which shows no sign of slowing down.
+It proved to be a good move for BMW with the GS seeing nearly 40 years of success in its varying formats which shows no sign of slowing down.

 Early 1980s: Elspeth Beard is the first British woman to ride around the world